 You can take the world's fastest elevator to the 118th floor where the observatory is.
 This 546-meter high deck offers a bird's-eye view of Shanghai's urban landscape.

 You can see the Shanghai World Financial Center (SWFC), Jin Mao Tower, the Oriental Pearl Radio & TV Tower, and other famous buildings of Shanghai.

 Enjoying Art and Culture in the Sky Lobby

-Shanghai Guanfu Museum consists of the Ceramic Gallery, the East and West Gallery, the Gold Ware Gallery, the Buddhist Statue Gallery and a temporary exhibition gallery.
-The rich collections will tell you stories which happened in the ancient China.
+Shanghai Guanfu Museum consists of the Ceramic Gallery, the East, and West Gallery, the Gold Ware Gallery, the Buddhist Statue Gallery, and a temporary exhibition gallery.
+The rich collections will tell you stories that happened in ancient China.

 Shopping in the Shanghai Tower Mall and Top of Shanghai Store

 The shopping mall of Shanghai Tower is on floors B2 to 4 in the podium building.
 It provides a one-stop shopping experience and customer-first service.
 This high-end shopping mall contains brand retail, motor display, restaurants, cafes, banks, and other types of businesses.

 Major business tenants are Porches, Starbucks, Pacific Coffee, Food Republic, Le Xin Huang Chao, Mei Zhou Dong Po, Fatburger, Pizza Hut, etc.